hendrik-schulte/UnityEnhanced/Events/README.md

 This is used to access an instance of your event via a *key* defined by a *UnityEngine.Object*.
 Using *null* as key accesses the main event.

+## Going deeper: Networked State Machines

+By checking the *PUN Sync* check box you can distribute your event automatically within a [Photon Unity Networking](https://www.photonengine.com/en/PUN) system.
+You use the system as usual but any networked event will be raised for all players.
+Works with *Instanced Events* as well.

 ## Acknowledgement

 This is based on the genius work of Ryan Hipple: